U.S. Stocks Slip, Threatening to Snap Winning Streak

 U.S. stocks inched lower Wednesday, threatening to snap a five-session streak of gains for the S&P 500.

-The broad stock-market index edged down 0.3%, while the Dow Jones Industrial Average slipped 54 points, or 0.2%, to 25357.
+The broad stock-market index edged down 0.3%, while the Dow Jones Industrial Average slipped 16 points, or less than 0.1%, to 25395.
 Both benchmarks have added about 9% this year but were still 5.3% or more below last year's records entering Wednesday's session.
 The tech-heavy Nasdaq Composite dropped 0.4%, though it remained close to exiting bear-market territory, having risen almost 20% from its Christmas Eve lows.

 Stocks around the world have mostly bounced higher this week, buoyed by a number of stronger-than-expected earnings reports that have helped ease fears of a rapid slowdown in growth.